Key moments surrounding the killing of Jamal Khashoggi

 THE DAY OF HIS DISAPPEARANCE

 —3:28 a.m.
 Oct.
-2: A private plane arrives at Istanbul's Ataturk Airport carrying some members of what Turkish media will refer to as a 15-member Saudi "assassination squad," including a man that officials describe as a forensics and "autopsy expert."
-Others arrive via commercial flights, Turkish officials say.
+2: A private jet arrives at Istanbul's Ataturk Airport carrying some members of what Turkish media will refer to as a 15-member Saudi "assassination squad."
+Other members of the team arrive by commercial flight later in the day.
+Erdogan says the team includes Saudi security and intelligence officials and a forensics expert.
+They meet at the Saudi Consulate.
+One of the first things they do is to dismantle a hard disk connected to the consulate's camera system, the president says.

+__11:50 a.m.
+Khashoggi is called to confirm his appointment at the consulate later that day, Erdogan says.

 —1:14 p.m.: Surveillance footage later leaked to Turkish media shows Khashoggi walking into the main entrance of the Saudi Consulate.
-No footage made public ever shows him leaving and his fiancée waits outside, pacing for hours.
+No footage made public ever shows him leaving.
+His fiancée waits outside, pacing for hours.

 —3:07 p.m.: Surveillance footage shows vehicles with diplomatic license plates leaving the Saudi Consulate for the consul general's home some 2 kilometers (1.2 miles) away.

+__5:50 p.m.: Khashoggi's fiancée alerts authorities, saying he may have been forcibly detained inside the consulate or that something bad may have happened to him, according to Erdogan.

-—7 p.m.: A private plane just arrived from Saudi Arabia carries six members of the alleged Saudi squad from Istanbul to Cairo, the next day returning to Riyadh.
+—7 p.m.: A private plane from Saudi Arabia carries six members of the alleged Saudi squad from Istanbul to Cairo, the next day returning to Riyadh.

-—11 p.m.: Seven members of the alleged Saudi squad leave on the other private jet to Dubai, United Arab Emirates, which the next day returns to Riyadh.
+—11 p.m.: Seven members of the alleged Saudi squad leave on another private jet to Dubai, United Arab Emirates, which the next day returns to Riyadh.
 Two others leave by commercial flights.

+__ Erdogan confirms reports that a "body double" — a man wearing Khashoggi's clothes, glasses and a beard — leaves the consulate building for Riyadh with another person on a scheduled flight later that day.

 INITIAL REACTION